cohuebn/docker-firebase-emulator/README.md

   file.
 Additionally, the directory can contain referenced config, such as Firestore rules
 - For an example of mounting custom config, see the [multiple-services-with-rules](./examples/multiple-services-with-rules/) example.

+## Examples

+Examples of how to use this image be found in the [examples](https://github.com/cohuebn/docker-firebase-emulator/tree/main/examples) directory of [the Github repository for this project](https://github.com/cohuebn/docker-firebase-emulator).